-Ayurveda refers to one’s vigor, immunity, strength, and happiness as “ojas.”
-A lack of ojas can cause tiredness, sadness, immune concerns, cold hands and feet, cognitive and memory issues.
+Ayurveda refers to one’s vigor, immunity, strength, and happiness as “ojas,” and says that a lack of ojas manifests as tiredness, sadness, immune concerns, cold hands and feet, cognitive and memory issues.

-When we dig into the science of vigor, which is ojas defined, it seems quite basic to our physiology.
-The most basic form of vigor is produced as electricity in every tiny cell of the body via the sodium-potassium pump.
+Unearthing the science of “vigor,” it seems quite basic to our physiology.
+The most basic form of vigor is produced as electricity in every tiny cell of the body via its sodium-potassium pump.

 Every cell in the body pumps sodium (NA+++) or salt out of the cell, and potassium (K++) into the cell.